skywind3000/asyncrun.vim/README.md

 # Preface
-This plugin allows you to run shell commands in background and output to quickfix window.
+This plugin allows you to run shell commands in background and output to quickfix window in realtime.

 ## Install
 Copy `asyncrun.vim` to your `~/.vim/plugin` or use Vundle to install it from `skywind3000/asyncrun.vim` .